 A Beautiful Time: American Art in the Gilded Age

 During the Gilded Age, art flourished, bolstered by the newly rich and reflecting the seismic shifts in the socio-political spheres.
 Artists of this time looked to capture the changes in America, solidifying the country’s thoughts of itself as it grew and took an increasing global role.
 New York became the focus of American art.
 Bolstered by the burgeoning collectors and proliferation of auctions, galleries, and art clubs, New York established itself on the international scene.
 From the Vanderbilts to the Rockefellers and even those on a more modest budget, collectors amassed major works by international and American artists.
-Industrialists like Henry Clay Frick would leave their important collections to form museums.
+Industrialists like Henry Clay Frick and as seen below, John and Lewis Wanamaker, would amass art collections surpassing many American museums of the time.
+They would donate works or leave their important collections to form museums.

 The Gilded Age aligns with the so-called taming and closing of the American West.
 Artists headed out to document the landscape, giving shape to a country’s ideas of itself as it settled lands and displaced original Native Americans.
 These paintings give both a sense of something gained and something lost.
-Many, such as Granville Redmond and William Wendt in this show, would form the exceptional California Impressionists.
+Many including William Wendt in this show would form the exceptional California Impressionists.

 Others, including Winslow Homer and N.C.
 Wyeth, forged a new American identity in searching for the character of the nation through its people and its landscapes.
 Homer is considered one of the greatest of American realists; his influence and recognition is widespread, and his process marked a turn away from the divinely infused works of earlier landscape artists.